simeononsecurity/simeononsecurity.ch/content/articles/what-are-the-diferent-kinds-of-factors-in-mfa/index.en.md

 - **Something you have:** This includes a physical object that only the user possesses, such as a USB key, smart card, or mobile phone.
 An example of this is using a smart card to access a secure government facility.

-- **Something you are:** This includes biometric information, such as fingerprints, facial recognition, or iris scans.
+- **Something you're:** This includes biometric information, such as fingerprints, facial recognition, or iris scans.
 An example of this is unlocking a smartphone using facial recognition.

-- **Somewhere you are:** This includes location-based information, such as the user's GPS location or IP address.
+- **Somewhere you're:** This includes location-based information, such as the user's GPS location or IP address.
 An example of this is a bank requiring a user to authenticate their location before allowing access to their account.

 - **Something you do:** This includes behavioral biometrics, such as the user's typing speed, mouse movements, or speech patterns.
 An example of this is a system that can recognize the way a user types to authenticate their identity.